-Medical Cannabis is a collective term for the Cannabis Sativa plant and all its derivatives which are used for therapeutic and medicinal purposes to treat or relieve a variety of serious and chronic conditions.
+Medical Cannabis is a collective term for the Cannabis Sativa plant and all its derivatives, which are used for therapeutic and medicinal purposes to treat or relieve a variety of serious and chronic conditions.

-CBD or cannabidiol on the other hand, is the other most prevalent compound that can be found in medical cannabis.
+CBD or cannabidiol, on the other hand, is the other most prevalent compound that can be found in medical cannabis.
 According to the WHO, CBD did not exhibit any indication that it has any abuse or dependency potential and that to date there is no evidence of public health related problems with the consumption of CBD.
 CBD based medication has been used to treat Dravet syndrome and Lennox-gastaut syndrome.
 These forms of childhood epilepsy are not responsive to normal anti-seizure medications.
 CBD, in a number of studies, was able to reduce the number of seizures in patients and in some cases it stopped their seizures.
 Aside from seizures, CBD has been used to treat anxiety, insomnia, various forms of chronic pain, inflammation due to arthritis, and some forms of inflammation and neuropathic pain, although it has not been licensed for these conditions in Australia.

 Is It Legal in Australia?

-Unlike other countries that have legalized the recreational use of medical Cannabis, in Australia you cannot get access to Cannabis and cannabis based medication without the approval of a medical practitioner.
+Unlike other countries that have legalised the recreational use of medical Cannabis, in Australia you cannot get access to Cannabis and cannabis based medication without the approval of a medical practitioner.
 This is because, to all intents and purposes, Medical Cannabis is still an experimental medication and as such there are still some unknowns that are being researched, and with those unknowns comes potential risks.

 Aside from ACT, possession and consumption in Australia is illegal but from the end of January 2020, Act has allowed adults to grow up to 2 plants per person and up to 4 in a household.
-According to commonwealth law this is still illegal though.
+According to commonwealth law, this is still illegal, though.

 What are some uses of Medical Cannabis.

 Multiple Sclerosis and nerve pain are another two conditions that medical Cannabis appears to be generally effective in easing pain from.
-These kinds of conditions are a bit different to your normal chronic pain since there are a few options to manage these conditions.
-Yes, there are like Gabapentin (brand name Neurontin) or Pregabalin (brand name Lyrica) and other opiates but these medications have tare often quite sedating.
+These kinds of conditions are a bit different to your normal chronic pain, since there are a few options to manage these conditions.
+Yes, there are like Gabapentin (brand name Neurontin) or Pregabalin (brand name Lyrica) and other opiates, but these medications have tare often quite sedating.
 Patients that use Cannabis claim that it allows them to normally resume their activities without feeling drowsy or disengaged.

 Cannabis is also said to be a very effective muscle relaxant.
-According to sources Medical Cannabis can lessen the amount of tremors Parkinson’s patients can experience.
+According to sources, Medical Cannabis can lessen the amount of tremors Parkinson’s patients can experience.
 Aside from managing tremors from Parkinson’s, medical Cannabis has also been used to treat fibromyalgia, interstitial cystitis, and other conditions where the final common pathway is suffering from chronic pain.

 Other conditions potentially amenable to medical cannabis therapy include Nausea, Glaucoma and Weight Loss.
-PTSD is another area of research wherein Medical Cannabis is being considered as a treatment as military veterans and their therapists have seen very notable improvements.
+PTSD is another area of research wherein Medical Cannabis is being considered as a treatment, as military veterans and their therapists have seen very notable improvements.

 For most of the conditions discussed above, the level of scientific evidence available remain limited, although new research studies are being published every week.
 Hence, medical cannabis needs to be treated as an experimental therapy.
-It’s important for anybody considering a trial of medicinal cannabis therapy that they consult with a doctor experiences in this area, and that they are followed up closely during the period of their treatment.
+It’s important for anybody considering a trial of medicinal cannabis therapy that they consult with a doctor of experiences in this area, and that they are followed up closely during the period of their treatment.

-As with any medication, medicinal cannabis does come with some side-effects. which may include
+As with any medication, medicinal cannabis does come with some side effects, which may include

 - Elevated heart rates